Glossary

 Parental responsibilities

-The responsibilities guardians have for the children in their care, including decisions about daily care, education, religious upbringing, extracurricular activities, etc. After separation or divorce, guardians can share parental responsibilities in whatever way that's in the child's best interests, as decided by agreement or court order.
+Under the Family Law Act, the responsibilities guardians have for the children in their care, including decisions about daily care, education, religious upbringing, and extracurricular activities.
+After separation or divorce, guardians can share or divide parental responsibilities in whatever way that's in the child's best interests, as decided by agreement or court order.

 Parenting